kyma-project/api-gateway/docs/user/tutorials/01-40-expose-workload/01-42-expose-workloads-multiple-namespaces.md

 title: Expose workloads in multiple Namespaces with a single APIRule definition
 ---

-This tutorial shows how to expose service endpoints in multiple Namespaces using API Gateway Controller.
+This tutorial shows how to expose Service endpoints in multiple Namespaces using API Gateway Controller.

    > **CAUTION:** Exposing a workload to the outside world causes a potential security vulnerability, so tread carefully.
 In a production environment, secure the workload you expose with [OAuth2](../01-50-expose-and-secure-a-workload/01-50-expose-and-secure-workload-oauth2.md) or [JWT](../01-50-expose-and-secure-a-workload/01-52-expose-and-secure-workload-jwt.md).

 ##  Prerequisites

-1. Create three Namespaces: one for an instance of the HttpBin service, one for a sample Function, and one for an APIRule custom resource (CR).
-Deploy an instance of the HttpBin service and a sample Function in their respective Namespaces.
+1. Create three Namespaces: one for an instance of the HttpBin Service, one for a sample Function, and one for an APIRule custom resource (CR).
+Deploy an instance of the HttpBin Service and a sample Function in their respective Namespaces.
 To learn how to do it, follow the [Create a workload](../01-00-create-workload.md) tutorial.

   >**NOTE:** Remember to [enable the Istio sidecar proxy injection](https://kyma-project.io/#/istio/user/02-operation-guides/operations/02-20-enable-sidecar-injection) in each Namespace.